-When John Wesley Hardin, purportedly the worst killer in the Wild West, arrived in Abilene, Wild Bill took an indulgent and parent-like attitude toward the nasty little murderer.
-Hardin would later say that they drank together, visited the brothels together, and Hickok often gave Hardin advice.
+When John Wesley Hardin, purportedly the worst killer in the Wild West, arrived in Abilene, Wild Bill allegedly took an indulgent and parent-like attitude toward the nasty little murderer.
+Hardin would later say that they drank together, visited the brothels together, and Hickok often gave him advice.
 Hardin enjoyed being seen with the celebrated gunfighter, but he was also cautious around the city marshal, sure in the knowledge that if he got seriously out of line, Wild Bill would add him to his reputation.

-Crawling out a window onto the roof dressed only in his undershirt, Hardin spotted Wild Bill approaching and dove from the roof into a hay stack, where he hid for the rest of the night.
-With the dawn, Hardin emerged, stole a horse and high-tailed it out of town dressed only in his underclothes.
+According to Hardin, he crawled out a window onto the roof dressed only in his undershirt, spotted Wild Bill approaching and dove from the roof into a haystack, where he hid for the rest of the night.
+With the dawn, Hardin emerged, stole a horse and hightailed it out of town dressed only in his underclothes.
 Hardin’s account of his interaction with Hickok can not be corroborated through any records of the time, and serious doubt has been placed about his account.

 Hickok gradually spent more time at the gaming tables and with the ladies of the evening than he did taking care of his sheriff duties.
 One young man in Abilene, by the name of Samuel Henry, described Hickok’s gambling habits as: